How to Get an International Import License

 UPS has a similar offering with its UPS Global Trade, where you can access international shipping, import, export and worldwide country information.
 In addition, they have a complete “Restricted from Import” section where you can find country-specific details on prohibited and restricted commodities as well as a checklist on country regulation topics, including but not limited to import documentation.
 To access all pertinent information, you must open a free account.

 If you have access to the Internet, a quick search using the name of the import country along with “import permit” will provide additional information to what UPS or FedEx will offer.
+Ideally, such a search will return contact information for the Local International Trade Administration Office for the country you're hoping to import to.
 It can’t hurt.
-For example, we did a search on “import permit, Brazil” and came up with: TTB Brazil and Bridgat.
 Now that you know how to get an import permit, start importing and selling the product of your dreams.